coff33ninja/gemini-fabric-telos-os/telos/DJ.md

 ## **BONUS: The DJ Skill Tree™**

-✔ Tech — fixing → configuring → building → architecting
+✔ Tech — fixing → configuring → building → architecting → **Optimization Oracle** (trimming code, using PROGMEM, swapping fade functions for efficiency)
-✔ Creative — jokes → poems → parody songs → a book someday
+✔ Creative — jokes → poems → parody songs → a book someday → **Narrative Navigator** (turning debug logs into documentary-style commentary)
+✔ Self-Hosting — from “Docker is scary” → “I AM THE CLOUD” → **Integration Impresario** (weaving ESP32, relays, sensors, and apps into one cohesive empire)
+✔ **New Branch: Hardware Harmony** — Mastering the blend of pots, buttons, screens, and LEDs for intuitive, human-friendly interfaces.
-✔ Self-Hosting — from “Docker is scary” → “I AM THE CLOUD” ✔ Life XP — more joy, less chaos from others, more chaos you *choose*
+✔ Life XP — more joy, less chaos from others, more chaos you *choose*

 ---